nagyist/tao-user-guide/src/3.0/interactions/choice-interaction.md

 Tips -> Realize that to use this option, you won't want to prefix answers with A., B. … or 1., 2. … etc.

-**Step 5.** Now to define the answer, on the interaction header, click on *Response* on the far right, (avoid clicking the trash can, as this will lead to deleting the interaction)
+**Step 5.** Now to define the answer, on the interaction header, click on *Response* on the far right (avoid clicking the trash can, as this will lead to deleting the interaction).

 This activates options for setting the correct answer.